 We also have created an infographic which you can download as a summary of the access pathways.

 Medical cannabis access pathways are very similar state by state with few exceptions (Tasmania needs a specialist approval).
 We recommend reading this article first.
 If you still have questions, or are from Tassie and want to see state by state information, please read our state by state cannabis access article (coming soon).

 A prescription for medical cannabis can be obtained in three different ways:

-- A GP can request permission to prescribe
+- Any doctor, specialist and most nurse practitioners can request permission to prescribe

 - An Authorised Prescriber can prescribe